Skip to main content

 • replayability

-• “Entertaining and can keep you engaged; it has high replay value.”
+• “Entertaining and can keep you engaged; high replay value.”

-• “The sandbox mode has customizable rules and difficulty modifiers, so the game offers a lot of replayability (not to mention online multiplayer).”
+• “The sandbox mode has customizable rules and difficulty modifiers, so the game has a lot of replayability (not to mention online multiplayer).”

 • “The sandbox mode has customizable rules and difficulty modifiers, so the game has a lot of replayability.”

-• “Once you complete the main story, there isn't much incentive to play again, as the side quests feel repetitive.”
+• “Once you complete the main story, there's little incentive to go back and play again.”

 • atmosphere

-The atmosphere is characterized as laid-back, focusing on the relaxed experience of transporting ships between locations.
+The atmosphere is characterized as laid-back, focusing on the tranquil experience of transporting ships from one location to another.

 • “The laid-back atmosphere while running ships from one place to another creates a relaxing experience.”